Skarlett/coggie-bot/README.md

 |          |            |                       |   |

 ## Contributing
-All contributions are welcomed.
+All contributions are welcome.
 When contributing, please pull request to a new branch, or use the `pull`.
 Add your name to the contributors.txt.
 Please describe the changes made, and add the features to the list above.

 ## Roadmap
 - [X] Nix
 - [ ] pre-commit hooks
-- [ ] Workflow CI/CD
-- [ ] cross compilation on CI/CD
 - [ ] Automatic update delivery

 ## Run